POLICIES AND PROCEDURES

 4.2.1 - ONGOING TRAINING

-Any Market Partner who sponsors another Market Partner into MONAT must perform a bona fide assistance and training function to ensure that the downline Market Partners are properly operating their respective MONAT businesses.
-Market Partners must have ongoing contact and communication with the Market Partners in their Marketing Organizations.
+MONAT recommends that any Market Partner who sponsors another Market Partner into MONAT should perform a bona fide assistance and training function to ensure that his or her downline Market Partners are properly operating their respective MONAT businesses.
+Market Partners are strongly encouraged to have ongoing contact and communication with the Market Partners in their Downlines.
 Examples of such contact and communications may include but not be limited to newsletters, written correspondence, personal meetings, telephone contact, voice mail, electronic mail, and the accompaniment of downline Market Partners to MONAT meetings, training sessions, and other functions.
-Upline Market Partners are also responsible to motivate and train new Market Partners in MONAT product knowledge, effective sales techniques, the MONAT Compensation Plan and compliance with Company Policies and Procedures.
+Upline Market Partners are also encouraged to motivate and train new Market Partners in MONAT product knowledge, effective sales techniques, the MONAT Compensation Plan and compliance with Company Policies and Procedures.
 Communication and the training of downline Market Partners must not, however, violate Section 3.2.

 Market Partners may not charge for MONAT training.

-Market Partners must monitor the Market Partners in their marketing Organizations to ensure that downline Market Partners do not make improper product or business claims or engage in any illegal or inappropriate conduct.
+Market Partners are encouraged to monitor the Market Partners in their Downlines to ensure that downline Market Partners do not make improper product or business claims or engage in any illegal or inappropriate conduct.

 4.2.2 - INCREASED TRAINING RESPONSIBILITIES

 As Market Partners progress through the various stages of leadership, they will become more experienced in Sales Techniques, Product Knowledge and an understanding of the MONAT Business Program.
 They will be called upon by MONAT from time to time to share this knowledge with lesser experienced Market Partners within their organization.